Helen Swindley. HCPC reg. Foot Health Specialist. 1# Podiatrist Wales.

 What to expect

 The Biomechanical assessment will take around 45mins, we will ask you to bring shoes you wear a lot as well as some trainers, shorts & a t-shirt.
-We will take you down to the gym and have a look at the way you are walking, in different shoes.
+We will have a look at the way you are walking, with and without shoes.
+We will check your range of motion and strength.

-Once we have completed the assessment we will then talk through the best course of action, we want to control your foot functions to improve your back pain, heel pain, bunions or Sports injuries etc.
+Once we have completed the assessment we will then talk through the best course of action, we want to control your foot function to improve your back pain, heel pain, bunions or sports injuries etc.

 What do Orthoses do?